FAFSA

 Next Steps

-FIU Cost of attendance - EFC = Financial Need
+FIU cost of attendance - SAI = Financial Need

 Scholarships and other monetary awards from private sources must be considered in determining eligibility when awarding federal financial aid.
 The amount of financial aid that is met will depend on the timing of the completed application, on the availability of funds and the types of assistance the student is willing to accept.